top of page

 Development and Production History:

 Compagnia de’ Colombari’s KING LEAR has been in development since 2020.
 Previous development includes a read-through in August 2020, followed by 2-day development workshops in September and November 2020, explorative workshops in July 2021 and April 2023, and two immersive salon-style presentations in 2023 at Torn Page in New York City on September 12th and December 1st in New Haven, Connecticut.
 Colombari hosted a KING LEAR "share-out" presentation and 20th Anniversary celebration in Brooklyn on May 23, 2024, at Saint Paul's Roman Catholic Church.
-The world premiere of Compagnia de’ Colombari’s KING LEAR was June 14-16, 2024 at the Yale University Theatre in New Haven, Connecticut for the 29th International Festival of Arts & Ideas.

-Company of Actors:
+Company of Actors (2026):

-Creative & Production Team:
+Creative & Production Team (2026):

-Adaptor & Director: Karin Coonrod
+Adaptor and Director: Karin Coonrod

 Composer: Frank London